What is mental health case management?

 That means faster access to support when help is most needed.

-The Upstream Psychiatric Assessment Clinic (UPAC) provides indirect psychiatric assessment consultation to referring physicians and appropriate agencies.
-This service is provided under contract by Dr. Raj Bhatla, Chief of Psychiatry, of the Royal Ottawa Health Care Group, in addition to a team of youth and adult psychiatrists.
-For the purpose of the UPAC, the psychiatrists’ scope is limited to participation in case conferences and client-centered consultation.
+The Upstream Psychiatric Assessment Clinic (UPAC) provides indirect psychiatric assessment consultation to community partner agencies agencies.
+This service is provided under contract with The Royal Ottawa Health Care Group, in addition to a team of youth and adult psychiatrists.
+The scope of the Upstream Psychiatric Assessment Clinic is limited to participation in case conferences and client-centered consultation.

 What is Sessional Funding?